akka/akka/akka-docs/pending/futures-scala.rst

 Our little string has been processed long before our 1 second sleep has finished.
 Because of this, the dispatcher has moved onto other messages that need processing and can no longer calculate the length of the string for us, instead it gets calculated in the current thread just as if we weren't using a Future.

 Normally this works quite well for us as it means there is very little overhead to running a quick Function.
-If there is a possiblity of the Function taking a non-trivial amount of time to process it might be better to have this done concurrently, and for that we use 'flatMap':
+If there is a possibility of the Function taking a non-trivial amount of time to process it might be better to have this done concurrently, and for that we use 'flatMap':

 .. code-block:: scala